ga-wdi-boston/js-angular-factories/README.md

   var CustomersController = function(customersFactory){
     this.sortBy = "name";
     this.reverse = false;
     // 2.
-Create an empty customers Array in the scope. this.customers= [];
+Set the controllers array of customers equal to the factories this.customers= customerFactory.customers;

     // 3.
 Create a function that will set the customers Array in the scope
     // from the customersFactory